niolabs/docs/docs/getting-started/locally.md

 > By default, new projects use port 8181.
 If port 8181 isn’t available, you'll see an error.
 Change the NIOPORT value in your project's nio.env file to fix this error.

-> **MacOS Users**: Python 3.6.4+ requires that you install and trust a set of Root Certificates for Python's SSL package.
-That file is located at /Applications/Python 3.6/Install Certificates.command.
+> **MacOS Users**: While your system comes pre-installed with Python, it is an older version.
+When installing newer versions, Python may require that you install and trust a set of Root Certificates for its SSL package.
+That file is located at /Applications/Python 3.x/Install Certificates.command.
 Just double-click that file to complete the process.
-Check /Applications/Python 3.6/ReadMe.rtf for more details.
+Check /Applications/Python 3.x/ReadMe.rtf for more details.

 Start a nio project from any directory by specifying the project root via the -r flag:
 ```